 The eggs are distributed nationally as graded, ungraded or in liquid form.
 Graded eggs are sold under the Nulaid, Safe Eggs and dealer-own brands.
 Ungraded eggs are sold mainly under the Quantum brand.

 Graded eggs are sorted in the packing facilities according to weight (for example, medium, large, extra-large and jumbo).
-Fresh and pasteurised liquid eggs are produced in egg breaking plants, where the shells are removed from the product for sale.
+Fresh and pasteurised liquid egg is produced in egg breaking plants, where the shells are removed from the product for sale.
 Fresh and pasteurised liquid eggs are predominantly sold to industrial customers.

 Quantum Foods’ pasteurised eggs are produced at the grading and packing facility in Gauteng and distributed to other provinces through the Group’s packing facilities, under the Safe Eggs brand.